Perceval, the Story of the Grail: Synopsis

 Perceval captures another knight and sends him to King Arthur's court with the same message as before.
 King Arthur sets out to find Perceval and, upon finding him, attempts to convince him to join the court.
 Perceval unknowingly challenges Sir Kay to a fight, in which he breaks Sir Kay's arm and exacts his revenge.
 Perceval agrees to join the court, but soon after a loathly lady enters and admonishes Perceval once again for failing to ask the Fisher King whom the grail served.
+No more is heard of Perceval except in a short later passage, in which a hermit explains that the grail contains a single host that miraculously sustains the Fisher King's wounded father.

-No more is heard of Perceval except in a short later passage, in which a hermit explains that the grail contains a single host that miraculously sustains the Fisher King’s wounded father.
 The loathly lady announces other quests that the Knights of the Round Table proceed to take up and the remainder of the poem deals with Arthur's nephew and best knight Gawain, who has been challenged to a duel by Guiromelant, a knight who claims Gawain had slain his lord.
 Gawain offers a contrast and complement to Perceval's naiveté as a courtly knight having to function in un-courtly settings.
 An important episode is Gawain's liberation of a castle whose inhabitants include his long-lost mother, his grandmother Ygerne, and his sister Clarissant, whose existence was unknown to him.
 This tale also breaks off unfinished, interrupted when a messenger arrives at Arthur's court to request his presence at Gawain's upcoming fight against Guiromelant.

-Continuations and prologues
+Perceval Continuations

-Over the following 50 years multiple different poets attempted to continue the story begun by Chrétien.
+Over the following half century, multiple different authors attempted to continue the story begun by Chrétien.